lidofinance/docs/docs/contracts/staking-router.md

 - [Deployed contract](https://etherscan.io/address/0xFdDf38947aFB03C621C71b06C9C70bce73f12999)

-StakingRouter acts primarily as a registry for staking modules, each encapsulating a certain validator subset, e.g. Lido DAO-curated staking module [previously known as node operators registry](/contracts/node-operators/registry).
+StakingRouter acts primarily as a registry for staking modules, each encapsulating a certain validator subset, e.g. Lido DAO-curated staking module [previously known as a node operators registry](/contracts/node-operators-registry).
 The contract manages stake allocations and fee distribution and track important statistics about the modules.

 ## What Was It Necessary?